AndyTza/andytza.github.io/_pages/research.md

 title: "Research projects"
 author_profile: true
 ---

-*work in progress, please come back if you would like to learn more about my research*

 *“Reserve your right to think, for even to think wrongly is better than not to think at all.” – Hypatia*